Nonsingular Black Holes in $4D$ Einstein--Gauss--Bonnet Gravity: Discussion

-It is widely believed that the general relativity requires modification in the regions where the spacetime curvature becomes high and theory which is ultraviolet (UV) complete.
-It has been established that the addition of the higher order in curvature terms, can improve the UV properties of the Einstein gravity.
-EGB gravity, with quadratic curvature, has a number of additional nice properties than Einstein's general relativity and also free from ghosts \cite{Boulware:1985wk} Glavan and Lin [Phys.
-Rev. Lett.
-124, 081301 (2020)] reformulated EGB gravity by rescaling of Gauss-Bonnet coupling constant to $\alpha/(D-4)$ and taking limit $D\to 0$ at the level field equations makes a non-trivial contribution to the gravitational dynamics even in $D=4$ \cite{Glavan:2019inb}.
-The theory preserves the number of degrees of freedom and remains free from Ostrogradsky instability \cite{Glavan:2019inb}.
-Hence, we have obtained an exact $4D$ Hayward-EGB black hole metric, characterized by three parameters, mass ($M$), the Gauss-Bonnet coupling constant ($\alpha$) and magnetic monopole charge ($g$), and it regains the $4D$ EGB \cite{Glavan:2019inb} metric as a special case in the absence of magnetic charge $(g=0).$
+It is believed that general relativity requires modification in the regions where the spacetime curvature becomes high and ultraviolet theory (UV) complete.
+It has been established that the addition of the higher-order in curvature terms can improve the UV properties of Einstein's gravity.
+EGB gravity, with quadratic curvature, has several additional better properties than Einstein's general relativity and is also free from ghosts~\cite{Boulware:1985wk}.
+Glavan and Lin ~\cite{Glavan:2019inb} reformulated EGB gravity by rescaling of the Gauss--Bonnet coupling constant to $\alpha/(D-4)$ and taking limit $D\to 0$ at the level field equations to make a non-trivial contribution to the gravitational dynamics even in $D=4$~\cite{Glavan:2019inb}.
+The~theory preserves the number of degrees of freedom and remains free from Ostrogradsky instability~\cite{Glavan:2019inb}.
+Hence, we have obtained an exact $4D$ nonsingular EGB black hole metric, characterized by three parameters, mass ($M$), the Gauss--Bonnet coupling constant ($\alpha$) and magnetic monopole charge ($g$), and it regains the $4D$ EGB ~\cite{Glavan:2019inb} metric as a particular case in the absence of a magnetic charge $(g=0).$